davidmoten/sgb-decoder/README.md

 The JSON Schema for the above is [here](src/main/json-schema/schema.json).

 ## Compliance Kit
+With the arrival of second generation Beacons on the market sometime from July 2021, many of the National Rescue Coordination Centres (RCCs) throughout the world will want to be able to decode the hex detection messages into a human readable form.
+This might be simply a web page that performs the decode but could equally be a programming library that developers might use to customize their use of the hex detection message.

+Producing a programming library that decodes an SGB detection message is a non-trivial task that has one important risk: **correctness**.
+As a developer how do I confirm that my code correctly decodes all variations of SGB detection messages?
+Writing unit tests still has the risk that my *interpretation* of the specification matches reality.

 A suggestion for the creators of the SGB encoding specification is that they share a Compliance Kit which is a list of beacon detection messages in hex form together with the corresponding decoded human readable version of the detection message in some *canonical form*.
 If this were the case then no matter what language a decoder was written in full test coverage of that decoder would be guaranteed by consuming the (comprehensive) Compliance Kit test data.
 An example of one item in the Compliance Kit would be the pair below:

 Ground Segment Representation Hex